Welcome back for another trail update!

 Luckily the rocks were only present during the later sections of the day (although that will change quickly), but that section was also completely flooded.
 Because of the torrential rain over the past week, the trail is completely saturates in some places to the point where a system of side trails (which have also been flooded) have been carved out to avoid the huge puddles.
 This is not only a huge inconvenience but also extremely detrimental to the trail itself as it prematurely erodes these otherwise unmolested areas.
 If the water doesn’t drain soon, that whole section will be a disaster (moreso than it is already!).

 I eventually reached the intersection with Route 183, which was my destination for the day, at about 4pm.
 Somehow, I avoided getting rained on all day – very thankful for that!
 I am staying at Rock N Sole Hostel and called them for a ride.
-Their son picked me up about 10min later and we we made the shorts drive to their place.
+Their son picked me up about 10min later and we we made the short drive to their place.
 The hostel is more or less a garage with bunks next to their house.
 It’s a nice and relatively new setup (this is their third year in business) which is well suited for hikers.
 As part of their $40/nt fee, they provide dinner and breakfast each night which is a great benefit since there’s nothing nearby.
-They (Craig and Jody) provide lots of shuttles (most for a fee) and do a great job of managing everything.
+They (Craig and Jody, the owners) provide lots of shuttles, for a fee, and do a great job of managing everything.

 As I was getting settled, I got talking to a guy named Trout.
 As it turns out, we both started in Georgia on the same day and are only now meeting up after over 1,100 miles.
 He started a couple of hours before me at Springer and he arrived at the hostel about two hours before me as well, so we’ve essentially kept the same pace for two months.
 Pretty wild!
 He’s in his 50s but is a much more experienced hiker, having done many of the long trails in the US already.
 When he finishes the AT he’s planning to pick up where he left off on the Continental Divide Trail and finish that this year as well, completing his Triple Crown.
 Very impressive dude.